TV3 (Estonian TV channel): History

 It was founded in 1996 after two recently established television stations, EVTV and RTV, were merged.

 TV3 has two sister channels.
 TV6 is a television channel targeted at entertainment television channel in Estonia, launched in 2002.
 TV8 is an entertainment television channel, launched as a digital sister channel to TV3 in 2009.

 For several years, TV3 had better ratings than the other private channel, Kanal 2.
 The situation changed in 2006, when Kanal 2 made some big changes in their programme.
 TV3 ratings fell and shows had problems getting enough viewers to reach the Top 10 of the week.
 Later that year, programme director Jüri Pihel left TV3.

 In 2009 all Baltic TV3 channels introduced new red-white visual identity, logo and slogan.
 The slogan was "Tere tulemast koju!"
 (Welcome home!).
-News programme "Seitsmesed uudised" (News at 7) was discontinued and changed with a new "TV3 uudised" (TV3 News), which had the same format as Latvian and Lithuanian TV3 News programmes.
+News programme "Seitsmesed uudised" (News at 7) was discontinued and changed with a new "TV3 uudised" (TV3 News), which had the same format as Latvian and Lithuanian TV3 News programmes, the program is returning in 2023.

 In January 2011 Mikko Silvennoinen, a Finnish television host, journalist and producer, was hired as the new programme director.
 In February TV3 changed their news programme format and "Seitsmesed uudised" was brought back.
 On 15 August, TV3 once again changed their visual identity and logo from red to purple, which was so far used in Norwegian, Danish, Hungarian and Slovenian TV3s.
 Also a new slogan was introduced: "Rohkem elu, rohkem meelelahutust!"
 (More life, more entertainment!).

 TV3, as with other channels of the All Media Baltics group in the Baltic states, switched to HD broadcasting on 26 July 2018.